 - Filing tax forms.

-- · Paying taxes.
+- Paying taxes.

 - Taking other actions required by federal tax law.

-What does the publication contain?
-The publication contains the following.
+What does this publication contain?
+This publication contains the following.

-- 1) A section on how to use the tax calendars.
+- 1. A section on how to use the tax calendars.

-- 2) Three tax calendars:
+- 2. Three tax calendars:

-- a) General,
+- a.
+General,

-- b) Employer's, and
+- b.
+Employer's, and

-- c) Excise.
+- c.
+Excise.

-- 3) A table showing the semiweekly deposit due dates for 2003.
+- 3. A table showing the semiweekly deposit due dates for 2008.

 Who should use this publication?
 Primarily, employers need to use this publication.
-However, the general tax calendar has important due dates for all types of businesses and for individuals.
+However, the general tax calendar has important due dates for all businesses and individuals.
 Anyone who must pay excise taxes may need the excise tax calendar.

-What are the advantages of using the tax calendar?
-The following are advantages of using the tax calendar.
+What are the advantages of using a tax calendar?
+The following are advantages of using a calendar

-- You do not have to figure the dates yourself. - You can file timely and avoid penalties. - You do not have to adjust the due dates for Saturdays, Sundays, and legal holidays. - You do not have to adjust the dates for special banking rules if you use the Employer's Tax Calendar or Excise Tax Calendar.
+You do not have to figure the due dates yourself.

+- You can file or pay timely and avoid penal- - You do not have to adjust the due dates for Saturdays, Sundays, and legal holi- - You do not have to adjust the due dates for special banking rules if you use the Employer's Tax Calendar or Excise Tax Calendar.

 Which calendar(s) should I use?
 To decide which calendar(s) to use, first look at the general tax calendar and highlight the dates that apply to you.
-Then, if you are an employer, use the Employer's Tax Calendar.
+If you are an employer, also use the Employer's Tax Calendar.
 If you must pay excise taxes, use the Excise Tax Calendar.
 Depending on your situation, you may need to use more than one calendar.

 What is not in these calendars?
 The calendars do not cover the employment or excise tax deposit rules.
-You can find the deposit rules for employment taxes in Publication 15, Circular E, Employer's Tax Guide.
-The deposit rules for excise taxes are in Publication 510, Excise Taxes for 2003, and in the instructions for Form 720, Quarterly Federal Excise Tax Return.
-In addition, the calendars do not cover filling forms and other requirements for the following.
+You can find the deposit rules for employment taxes in Publication 15 (Circular E).
+The deposit rules for excise taxes are in Publication 510, Excise Taxes for 2008, and in the instructions for Form 720, Quarterly Federal Excise Tax Return.
+In addition, the calendars do not cover filing forms and other requirements for the following.

-- · Estate taxes.
+- Estate taxes.

 - · Gift taxes.

 - Trusts.

 - Exempt organizations.

 - · Certain types of corporations.

-- Foreign partnerships.
+- · Foreign partnerships.